univention/ucsschool-id-connector/docs/source/admin.rst

    |rarr| `<https://docs.software-univention.de/manual-5.0.html#computers:Administration_of_local_system_configuration_with_Univention_Configuration_Registry>`_

-appcenter settings
+Appcenter settings
-   Univention App Center is an ecosystem similar to the app stores known from mobile platforms like Apple or Google.
+   |AppC| is an ecosystem similar to the app stores known from mobile platforms
+   like Apple or Google.
-   It provides an infrastructure to build, deploy and run enterprise applications on Univention Corporate Server (UCS).
+   It provides an infrastructure to build, deploy and run enterprise applications on |UCS| (UCS).
-   The App Center uses well-known technologies like Docker.
+   The |AppC| uses well-known technologies like Docker.

    Within the app center you can configure settings for the individual apps.